-It’s worth looking out for 'for sale' and 'sold' signs, as this is a useful indicator of which agents are favoured – and which ones seem to get results.
-Also find out about each firm’s network and expertise.
+It’s also worth looking out for 'for sale' and 'sold' signs in the area, as this is a useful indicator of which estate agents are favoured – and which ones seem to get results.
+Also, find out about each firm’s network and expertise.

-Once you’ve drawn up a shortlist, you should check that each of those agents is signed up to a redress scheme, such as The Property Ombudsman Service.
+Once you’ve drawn up a shortlist, you should check that each of those estate agents are signed up to a redress scheme, such as The Property Ombudsman Service.

-Having done your research, you should get three agents to come to your home to value it.
+Having done your research, you should get three different estate agents to come to your home to value it.

-Find out how they will market your home
+Find out how the estate agent will market your home

 Read our guide to turning viewers into buyers.